qiniu/formstate-x/dumi/docs/guide/validation/index.md

 ### Validator

 Validator is another essential concept in formstate-x.
-A validator is a function, which takes the input value as argument and returns error info.
+A validator is a function, which takes the input value as argument and returns the validation result.
+Check details for validators in section [`Validator`](/concepts/validator).

-The returned value (error info) can be a `string` value, which means the input value is invalid and the invalid message (such as `"Too long"` in the example above) is returned.
-Error info can also be a falsy value (such as `null` / `undefined` / `false` / `''`), which means the input value is valid and no message need to be returned.

-If the validation process is async, a validator—we call it "async validator"—can return a `Promise`.
-You can check details in [Async Validator](#async-validator)

-Defining validate logic as multiple standalone functions has benefits: they are easy to reuse and easy to test.

 ### Async Validator

 <code src="./async-validation.tsx"></code>

 If one validator returns a `Promise`, we call it async validator.
-We expect the promise to resolve with an error info, just the same as the return value of normal validators.
+We expect the promise to resolve with a validation result, just the same as the return value of normal validators.
 And the value will be treated the same way as the return value of normal validators: non-empty `string` value means invalid and falsy value means valid.

 If the promise rejects, the rejected value will be thrown during validation.
 This validation will not be considered either valid or invalid.
 So if you do some HTTP API calling in an async validator, it is recommended to deal with the potential exception.
 For example: